photosphere/connect-contact-search/README.md

-## About Amazon Connect Quick Connects CDK
+## About Amazon Connect Contact Search Tool
-This solution can be used to create quick connects and associate/disassociate these with queues.
+This solution can be used to search contact with specified attributes in Amazon Connect.

 ### Installation